 Question #6: Could I use a multi-purpose item or share an item with another family member?

 Favour items that can be used for multiple purposes or by several family members.
 Aloe vera gel for example can be used for sunburnt and mosquito bites but also as a shaving cream.
 Opt for all-in-one products such as body/hair gel.
 Share your shampoo and toothpaste with your husband.

 Question #7: Do I need to bring the item back home?

 Leave behind stuff that your child would have outgrown by the time she would use it again.

-Planning goes a long way and helps alleviate the stress, especially when you travel with kids.
+Planning goes a long way and helps alleviate stress, especially when you travel with kids.
 Any items that you think you can confidently chuck out of your suitcase now by asking yourself the above questions?
-Please do comment in the section below or contact me.
+Please do comment in the section below.
 Happy travels and Merry Christmas!

 This blog post was first published on Sassy Mama website.